AxiansITSecurity/Restsh/README.gitlab.md

-# Use restsh with GitLab
+# Use Restsh with GitLab

 All functions for this module are prefixed with `gitlab.`.

+Example configuration file: `.restsh-config.dist.gitlab`

 ## Authentication